f1sle/f1sle/README.md

 # Hi there 👋
-## My name is Alex Lebedev and I'm Software Developer, glad to see you here
+## My name is Alex Lebedev and I'm glad to see you here

 ### Looking for an opportunities as a Frontend Developer (React)